illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-02-aspacebulkimport.md

 ### Preparing the Bulk Upload Spreadsheet for Box Lists

-- Hide all unnecessary columns until it matches exactly what we use in the rapid data entry in ASpace, then let the student get to work.
+- Hide all unnecessary columns until it matches exactly what we use in the rapid data entry in ASpace
 -	The Hierarchy has to be in order.
 So if you enter a file in hierarchy #3 it needs to come after the correct series you want it in (not above it in a different series)
 -	For Italics: Instead of italicizing things in the folder titles, wrap the words in code Instead of writing this: Alert: Against Communism in California